bhagya-gundal/Challenge-Writing/README.md

 Please incorporate below guidelines in your solution:

 - Load the data
-    - Please find a muti-variate time series data.
+    - Please find a muti-variate time series data
-    - The depenent variable must be a real number with defined action choices.
+    - The depenent variable must be a real number with defined action choices

 - Create a open-gym ai environment for your dataset

 - Run one of the TF-Agents algorithms in the environment
+    - You can select one of these RL algorithms of your choice and run them in the environment created by you
-    - DQN, REINFORCE, DDPG, TD3, PPO or SAC
+    - RL Algorithms: DQN, REINFORCE, DDPG, TD3, PPO or SAC

-- Compare the RL learner to a random action agent and simple agents like the Thompson sampling, e-greedy, or UBC
+- Compare the RL learner with any of the following:
+    - A random action agent
+    - Simple agents like the Thompson sampling, e-greedy, or UBC

-- Describe the signals and action space for the five TF-Agents algorithms <br /> Some Points to include:
+- Describe the signals and action space for the TF-Agents algorithms and include points such as:
     - Can they take continuous or only discrete signals?
     - Can the agent only be used in any environment which has a discrete action space?

-- Write about the pros and cons of the five TF-Agents algorithms
+- Write about the pros and cons of the TF-Agents algorithms

 ## Your submission:
 The jupyter notebook should include a detailed analysis and conclusion.
-When you're finished, please place the notebook and any other code you wrote into a zipped folder and e-mail to "ni.brown@neu.edu" & "nikbearbrown@gmail.com".
+Please submit the notebook and any other code you wrote into a zipped folder and e-mail to "ni.brown@neu.edu" & "nikbearbrown@gmail.com".

+### Thank You!